 Instead, consider using dumbbell variations for the short-term, while addressing the rotary issues up top.

-I love single-arm bench and floor pressing, as you get a core training element in with your upper body session.
+I love the single-arm bench and floor pressing, as you get a core training element in with your upper body session.
 Do that for a month, and then go back to an alternating or more standard dumbbell pressing variation.

 I also love dumbbell rowing early on in a program.
-There are tons of variations on this standard exercise, and working the arms independently will not only spare the shoulders, but improve and alleviate strength imbalances between sides.
+There are tons of variations on this standard exercise, and working the arms independently will not only spare the shoulders but improve and alleviate strength imbalances between sides.

-You have aches, pains and boo-boos – welcome to strength training!
+You have aches, pains, and boo-boos – welcome to strength training!